Electronic goods exports soar to Rs 8,806 cr in Dec 2020

-New Delhi, March 2 (IANS) Electronic goods exports recorded an all-time high of Rs 8,806 crore in the month of December 2020.
+New Delhi: Electronic goods exports recorded an all-time high of Rs 8,806 crore in the month of December 2020.

 In a statement, the India Cellular and Electronics Association (ICEA) said that the electronics industry is overcoming the unprecedented challenges of COVID and is on a path of regaining its momentum.